The Massive Dirac Equation in the Kerr Geometry: Separability in Eddington-Finkelstein-type Coordinates and Asymptotics: The Massive Dirac Equation in the Analytically Extended Kerr Geometry

-The angular system (\ref{MRAE}) in its decoupled second-order form is known as the massive Chandrasekhar-Page equation \cite{ChandraBook}.
 In the limit $a \searrow 0$, the solutions of this equation reduce to the spin-weighted spherical harmonics for the spin-$1/2$ case \cite{GMNRS}.
-For non-zero angular momenta, the solutions are usually referred to as the spin-$1/2$ spheroidal harmonics.
-For a good introduction and a compilation of some properties of these functions, we refer the reader to the recent paper \cite{DolGair}.
-In the present work, it is only of importance that the matrix-valued differential operator on the left-hand side of (\ref{MRAE}) has a spectral decomposition with discrete, non-degenerate eigenvalues and smooth eigenfunctions, which was proven in \cite{FKSM1, FKSM3}.
-In the following, we state the result. \begin{Prp} For any $\omega \in \mathbb{R}$ and $k \in \mathbb{Z} + 1/2$, the differential operator in \eqref{MRAE} has a complete set of orthonormal eigenfunctions $(\mathscr{T}_n)_{n \in \mathbb{Z}}$ in $L^2 \bigl((0, \pi), \sin{(\theta)} \, \textnormal{d}\theta\bigr)^2$.
-The corresponding eigenvalues $\xi_n$ are real-valued and non-degenerate and can, thus, be ordered as $\xi_n < \xi_{n + 1}$.
-Moreover, the eigenfunctions are bounded and smooth away from the poles.
+For non-zero angular momenta, the solutions are usually referred to as spin-$1/2$ spheroidal harmonics.
+A good introduction and a compilation of the basic properties of these functions can be found in the recent paper \cite{DolGair}.
+For the purposes of the present work and the constructions in \cite{RF}, it is, however, only of importance that the matrix-valued differential operator on the left hand side of (\ref{MRAE}) has a spectral decomposition with smooth eigenfunctions and discrete, non-degenerate eigenvalues, which was already proven in \cite{FKSM1, FKSM3}.
+In the following, we state the relevant results. \begin{Prp} For any $\omega \in \mathbb{R}$ and $k \in \mathbb{Z} + 1/2$, the differential operator in \eqref{MRAE} has a complete set of orthonormal eigenfunctions $(\mathscr{T}_n)_{n \in \mathbb{Z}}$ in $L^2 \bigl((0, \pi), \sin{(\theta)} \, \textnormal{d}\theta\bigr)^2$ that are bounded and smooth away from the poles.
+The corresponding eigenvalues $\xi_n$ are real-valued and non-degenerate, and can thus be ordered as $\xi_n < \xi_{n + 1}$.
 Both the eigenfunctions and the eigenvalues depend smoothly on $\omega$. \end{Prp}